RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[DougsDockDesignMinimize|doug-dock-design-min-mod2-cal-cal]] - Redesign the protein/peptide interface of Calpain and a fragment of its inhibitory peptide calpastatin.

-- [[theta_lig]] - Calculate the fraction of ligand that is exposed to the solvent ina protein-ligan complex.
+- [[theta ligand]] - Calculate the fraction of ligand that is exposed to the solvent ina protein-ligan complex.

 ### RNA